 “This brand serves connection, awareness, and trust with the community members we serve,” said Brown.

-The tulip poplar logo replaces the former town seal which depicted Athena, the Greek goddess of wisdom.
-It had been officially adopted by the Chapel Hill Town Council in 2005, though the design had been in use since the 1930s.
+The tulip poplar logo replaces the former town seal, which depicts Athena, the Greek goddess of wisdom, within the local government’s branding kit.
+The Athena design was officially adopted by the Chapel Hill Town Council in 2005, though the design had been in use since the 1930s.
+It will remain the official town seal, as only the town council has the power to replace the seal — but the new logo will be used with town branding moving forward.

 Featured image via Town of Chapel Hill